 How much mortgage can I get?

-Our mortgage lending decisions and how much mortgage you can get (the amount) is based upon an assessment of your income & expenditure (or outgoings), your circumstances and the size of mortgage loan that you apply for.
+We base our mortgage Decision in Principle and how much mortgage you can get (the amount) upon an assessment of your income & expenditure (or outgoings), your circumstances and the size of mortgage loan that you apply for.
 This is called affordability and ensures that we are not lending an irresponsible amount and are lending on the basis that we can be reasonably sure that our customers are able to repay their mortgage.

 When you apply for a mortgage, all lenders in the UK are required to: